bnogaret/food_log/README.md

     pip install -r requirements.txt
     ```
 - Download and unzip in /data/ directory [UEC FOOD256](http://foodcam.mobi/dataset256.html) and/or [UEC FOOD100](http://foodcam.mobi/dataset100.html).
+_See section 5 of my thesis report for the reasons behind this dataset choice_.

-    :warning: **Be careful, I have modified added / modified some files from these archives.**
+    :warning: **Be careful, I have modified added / modified some files from these archives (they are included in the repo).**

 ## Tests